Who is behind 'de la Prolingea'?

 My name is Jeldou Boorsma, originally from Dutch soil, having lived in Belgium for about seven years, in the neighbourhood of Ghent to be more precise.
 This move was done because of the choice for my study.
 I started studying veterinairy medicine at the university of Ghent.
 I graduated in 2011 and started my veterinarian career in the Netherlands in the beginning of 2012.

-I'm the proud owner of four White Swiss Shepherd Dogs: Jeggae, Jerzan, Maya and Jevlin and two German Shepherd Dog: Jairha and her daughter Juïque.
+I'm the proud owner of two White Swiss Shepherd Dogs: Jerzan and Jevlin and two German Shepherd Dog: Jairha and her daughter Juïque.
 To provide optimum care and attention to all dogs Jerzan lives in a fosterhome in Belgium.
 Although I've got the ownership of a kennelname "de la Prolingea" the dogs don't live in a kennel but just in the house.
 It also doesn't mean that the breeding is on a large schale.
 A litter is well planned and just as special as the previous time.
 Parents are sought out with great care and improving the breed is always above multiplication.

 How it all started...